christianwach/civicrm-wp-profile-sync/docs/ACFE.md

 Building Forms with ACF Extended
 ================================

-CiviCRM Profile Sync enables Forms to be built for the front-end of your website with the UI provided by the ACF Extended plugin.
-These Forms can send their data directly to CiviCRM in a similar (though more limited) way to the Caldera Forms CiviCRM plugin.
+CiviCRM Profile Sync enables Forms to be built for the front-end of your website with the UI provided by the [ACF Extended](https://wordpress.org/plugins/acf-extended/) (ACFE) plugin.
+These Forms can send their data directly to CiviCRM in a similar (though currently more limited) way to the Caldera Forms CiviCRM plugin.

-Please be aware that Form building with ACF Extended is at an early stage of development and is currently limited to submitting data for Contacts, Activities and Cases.
+Please be aware that Form building with ACFE is at an early stage of development and is currently limited to submitting data for Contacts, Activities and Cases.
 This does, however, provide enough functionality to build some fairly powerful and useful Forms.

+*Note:* ACFE requires the [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/) plugin.

+## Features

+* Add unlimited Contacts on the same Form
+* Auto-populate form if the Contact is logged in
+* Define Contact Type: Organization, Individual, Household, and Custom Contact Subtypes
+* Map Custom Fields data
+* Add Relationships to each Contact
+* Create Activities on Form submission
+* Open a Case on Form submission

 ## Getting Started